uscensusbureau/fismatic/parser.md

-# Prototype SSP parsing - NOT MAINTAINED
+# Prototype SSP parsing

-Rough script exploring approaches to extract control details from a FedRamp template SSP word document and analyzing them for similarity of implementation narratives.
+Rough script exploring approaches to extract control details from a FedRAMP SSP Word document template and analyzing them for similarity of implementation narratives.

 ### Installation